Omer-Burak-Duran/phys414-final-project/README.md

 ## Visualizations and Report:
 Any plots, graphs, illustrations, and visualizations will be saved under the folder named "**plots**"

-The report "**FinalProjectReport.pdf**" has explanations for the code and the mathematical computations done for this project.
+The report "**Final_Project.pdf**" has explanations for the code and the mathematical computations done for this project.

 To see the outputs and the plots, one can individually run any part, for example "*python newton_partc.py*".